deis/deis/README.md

 # logspout

-A log router and HTTP interface for Docker container log streams, made to run inside Docker.
-Besides the routes you make, it's a stateless log appliance.
+A log router for Docker container log streams that runs entirely inside Docker.
+It attaches to all containers on a host, then routes their logs wherever you want.
+Other than the routes you make, it's a stateless log appliance.
 It's not meant for managing log files or looking at history, just a means to get your logs out to live somewhere else, where they belong.

-## Getting and running
+## Getting logspout

 Logspout is a (very small) Docker container, so you can just pull it from the index:

 	$ docker pull progrium/logspout

-When running logspout, it exposes port 8000 and needs two mounts.
-The first is the Docker Unix socket.
-The second is a directory to persist routes.
-We mount both with `-v`:
+### Using logspout

+#### Route all logs to remote syslog

+The simplest way to use logspout is to just take all logs and ship to a remote syslog.
+Just pass a default syslog target URI as the command.
+Also, we always mount the Docker Unix socket with `-v` to `/tmp/docker.sock`:

+	$ docker run -v=/var/run/docker.sock:/tmp/docker.sock progrium/logspout syslog://logs.papertrailapp.com:55555

+Logs will be tagged with the container name.
+The hostname will be the hostname of the logspout container, so you probably want to set it to the hostname of the host by adding `-h $HOSTNAME`.

+#### Inspect log streams using curl

+Whether or not you run it with a default routing target, if you publish it's port 8000, you can connect with curl to see your local aggregated logs in realtime.

-	$ docker run -d -P \
+	$ docker run -d -p 8000:8000 \
-		-v=/var/run/docker.sock:/var/run/docker.sock \
-		-v=/var/lib/logspout:/mnt/routes \
+		-v=/var/run/docker.sock:/tmp/docker.sock \
 		progrium/logspout

-Both need to be mounted in these specific paths inside the container, but where you keep the routes on the host could be anywhere.
-It could also be a regular Docker volume.
-If you don't mount a volume at `/mnt/routes`, it will only store routes in memory.

-You can optionally pass an argument to install a catch-all route in the form `<type>://<addr>`.
-For example, to route all logs via syslog to `192.168.1.111:514`, run like this:

-	$ docker run -d -P \
-		-v=/var/run/docker.sock:/var/run/docker.sock \
-		-v=/var/lib/logspout:/mnt/routes \
-		progrium/logspout syslog://192.168.1.111:514
+	$ curl $(docker port `docker ps -lq` 8000)/logs

+You should see a nicely colored stream of all your container logs.
+You can also filter by name, ID, log type, and more.
+Or you can get JSON objects, or you can upgrade to WebSocket and get JSON logs in your browser.

+See [Streaming Endpoints](#streaming-endpoints) for more details.

+#### Create custom routes via HTTP

+Along with streaming endpoints, logspout also exposes a `/routes` resource to create and manage routes.

+	$ curl $(docker port `docker ps -lq` 8000)/logs -X POST \
+		-d '{"source": {"filter": "db", "types": ["stderr"]}, target": {"type": "syslog", "addr": "logs.papertrailapp.com:55555"}}'

+That example creates a new syslog route to [Papertrail](https://papertrailapp.com) of only `stderr` for containers with `db` in their name.

+By default, routes are ephemeral.
+But if you mount a volume to `/mnt/routes`, they will be persisted to disk.

 ## HTTP API